Pouki8/TypeScript-Zapata-apprentissage/README.md

 ## Level 1

 - Which are the different primitive data types in TypeScript?
+There are three main types of very common primitive data: string, data, and booleans.
+Number corresponds to numbers.
+There is no int or float in typescript. exemple : let message: string = "Hello World";
+let nombre: number = 5;
+let VraiFaux: boolean = true;
+See the examples in the index.ts
 - How to type an Array?
+When we want to initiate an array, we use square brackets [].
+For example, we can use the number[] syntax for arrays of numbers and do the same for strings: string[].
+See the examples in the index.ts
 - What is the `any` type?
+We can use `any`, to use any type of value and there will be no errors during type checking.
+See the examples in the index.ts
 - How to type the return of a function as well as the type of its parameters?

 **🎉🎉🎉Update the Github Project board🎉🎉🎉**